Experienced Former Prosecutor

 Gus prides himself on an aggressive pre-investigation process designed to minimize the charges or get them dismissed all together.
 Instead of giving the prosecution time to build a case against you, Gus starts working on your case from the moment you hire him by reviewing the evidence, reaching out to the detectives investigating your case, and using his own team of investigators to challenge any evidence collected by the prosecution.

 When facing criminal charges, the quality of your legal representation can greatly impact the outcome of your case.
-The defense lawyers at Kostopoulos Law Group will use their unparalleled experience to help you achieve the NOT GUILTY verdict you deserve.
+The top rated defense lawyers at Kostopoulos Law Group will use their unparalleled experience to help you achieve the NOT GUILTY verdict you deserve.